List of most-attended concerts

-Marko Perković Thompson's concert in July 2025 at the Zagreb Hippodrome in Zagreb, Croatia, is the concert with the most tickets sold in history (485,430).
+Marko Perković Thompson's concert in July 2025 at the Zagreb Hippodrome in Zagreb, Croatia, is the concert with the most tickets sold in history (504,027).

 The following is a list of the most-attended concerts in history, including ticketed concerts with at least 100,000 tickets sold and free concerts with at least one million attendees.
 The list excludes concerts that are part of music festivals.

-The first concert to sell at least 100,000 tickets was by Grateful Dead at Englishtown Raceway Par in 1977, with 107,019 tickets sold.
-Currently, Marko Perković Thompson holds the record for the concert with the most tickets sold, held in 2025 at the Zagreb Hippodrome, with 485,430 tickets sold.
-Additionally, Michael Jackson held 11 concerts with at least 100,000 tickets sold, Robbie Williams held four such concerts, and Queen and the Rolling Stones each held such concert three times.
+The first concert to sell at least 100,000 tickets was by the Grateful Dead at Englishtown Raceway Park in 1977, with 107,019 tickets sold.
+Currently, Marko Perković Thompson holds the record for the concert with the most tickets sold, held in 2025 at the Zagreb Hippodrome, with 504,027 tickets sold.
+Additionally, Michael Jackson held 11 concerts with at least 100,000 tickets sold, Robbie Williams held four such concerts, and Queen, the Rolling Stones and Marko Perković Thompson each held such concert three times.

-The attendance numbers of free concerts are exaggerations.
-The first free concert to attract at least one million attendees was by Jean-Michel Jarre on Place de la Concorde in 1979.
-Currently, Rod Stewart holds the record for the free concert with the highest attendance, held on New Year's Eve 1994 on Copacabana Beach, attracting over 3.5 million attendees.
-Additionally, Jean-Michel Jarre held a total of 5 free concerts with over a million attendees.
-Madonna and Lady Gaga are only female artists to have held such concert, each did so once, with Gaga holding the female attendance record.
+The attendance numbers of free concerts are often exaggerations.
+The first to attract at least one million attendees was by Jean-Michel Jarre on Place de la Concorde in 1979.
+Rod Stewart holds the record for highest attendance, 1994 at Copacabana Beach, drawing over 3.5 million attendees.
+Additionally, Jarre held a total of five free concerts with over a million spectators.
+Madonna, Lady Gaga, and Shakira are the only female artists to have held such concerts.
+Each did so once, with Gaga holding the female attendance record with an audience estimated at 2.1 to 2.5 million.